 Dissertations and Projects

-I supervise between six and ten individual Bachelors and Masters dissertation projects each year in the areas of web science and digital narratives.
+I supervise between six and ten individual Bachelors and Masters dissertation projects each year.
 These are done under four separate University modules:

 - Third Year Individual Dissertation Project